- Courses for Adult Learners

 While you're in class your family members can enjoy exploring Acadia National Park with our expert naturalist guides!

-COA's popular Family Nature Camp has week-long sessions between June 29 – August 2.
+COA's popular Family Nature Camp offers week-long sessions between July 5 – August 1, 2015.

 Our Summer Field Studies day camp for children offers one- and two-week sessions for children in grades 1– 9.